angular/angular/aio/content/start/index.md

     <code-example header="src/app/product-alerts/product-alerts.component.ts" path="getting-started/src/app/product-alerts/product-alerts.component.1.ts" region="as-generated"></code-example>

-    1. Notice the `@Component` decorator.
+    1. Notice the `@Component()` decorator.
 This indicates that the following class is a component.
-It provides metadata about the component, including its templates, styles, and a selector.
+It provides metadata about the component, including its selector, templates, and styles.

-        * The `selector` is used to identify the component.
+        * The `selector` identifies the component.
 The selector is the name you give the Angular component when it is rendered as an HTML element on the page.
 By convention, Angular component selectors begin with the prefix `app-`, followed by the component name.

-        * The template and style filenames.
-These reference the other two files generated for you.
+        * The template and style filenames reference the HTML and CSS files that StackBlitz generates.

-    1. The component definition also includes an exported class (`ProductAlertsComponent`), which handles functionality for the component.
+    1. The component definition also exports the class, `ProductAlertsComponent`, which handles functionality for the component.

 1. Set up the new product alerts component to receive a product as input:

     1. Import `Input` from `@angular/core`.

-        <code-example path="getting-started/src/app/product-alerts/product-alerts.component.1.ts" region="imports"></code-example>
+        <code-example path="getting-started/src/app/product-alerts/product-alerts.component.1.ts" region="imports" header="src/app/product-list/product-alerts.component.ts"></code-example>

-    1. In the `ProductAlertsComponent` class definition, define a property named `product` with an `@Input` decorator.
-The `@Input` decorator indicates that the property value will be passed in from the component's parent (in this case, the product list component).
+    1. In the `ProductAlertsComponent` class definition, define a property named `product` with an `@Input()` decorator.
+The `@Input()` decorator indicates that the property value passes in from the component's parent, the product list component.

-        <code-example path="getting-started/src/app/product-alerts/product-alerts.component.1.ts" region="input-decorator"></code-example>
+        <code-example path="getting-started/src/app/product-alerts/product-alerts.component.1.ts" region="input-decorator" header="src/app/product-list/product-alerts.component.ts"></code-example>

 1. Define the view for the new product alert component.

-    Open the `product-alerts.component.html` template and replace the placeholder paragraph with a "Notify Me" button that appears if the product price is over $700.
+    1. Open the `product-alerts.component.html` template and replace the placeholder paragraph with a "Notify Me" button that appears if the product price is over $700.

     <code-example header="src/app/product-alerts/product-alerts.component.html" path="getting-started/src/app/product-alerts/product-alerts.component.1.html"></code-example>

-1. Display the new product alert component as part of (a child of) the product list.
+1. Display the new product alert component as a child of the product list.

     1. Open `product-list.component.html`.

-    1. To include the new component, use its selector (`app-product-alert`) as you would an HTML element.
+    1. To include the new component, use its selector, `app-product-alert`, as you would an HTML element.

     1. Pass the current product as input to the component using property binding.